robertwenner/comics/doc/layers.md

   and end in their language (as above).

 - Background layers that don't contribute to the transcript: this is for per-language texts in the image that should not make it into the transcript.
+If you configure a `NoTranscriptPrefix`, the transcript collecting code will ignore all layers where the name starts with that prefix will that prefix.
+If you don't configure this prefix, all layers contribute to the transcript.

 - Frames layer: used by some checks and the transcript generator to figure out in which order texts should appear in the transcript.
+You can configure this with the `Frames` layer name setting.
+Defaults to "Frames".

 All other layers (i.e., that don't end in a language or don't start with a configured prefix) are considered part of the image and are left untouched.